Quadrifolium/TFinMedia/en-GB/20130604 渝报(Yuzhou City Life).md

 **Voices**

-## Careless about Fame, Do the Favourite
+## Be Careless about Fame, Do the Favourite

 For times, two little "zheng tai" raised many people's concern on well-known video site 56.com.
 The two boys sang affectionately, acted calmly in front of the camera.